alabamenhu/Fluent/README.md

+# WARNING

+This module is in its very early stages and not yet very useful.
+It does not fail gracefully when variables aren't passed, and the two core functions, NUMBER() and DATE() have not been implementing, pending an implementation of the relevant parts CLDR/ICU into a separate Intl module.
 # Example

-A Perl 6 modulee that implements Mozilla's Project Fluent.
+A Perl 6 module that implements Mozilla's Project Fluent.

 This is an implementation based on the design documents, but it is not actually a port.
 The idea is to provide both an interface and code that is